RommelTJ/docker_and_kubernetes_notes/complete_guide/s11-multicontainer-deployments-to-aws/01_MultiContainerDeploymentsToAWS.md

 ## Adding Container Definitions to DockerRun

-Added `Dockerrun.aws.json` file.
+* Added `Dockerrun.aws.json` file.
+* Added container definitions for each service.

-On amazon, at least one container definition must be essential.
+* On amazon, at least one container definition must be essential.
+* For the nginx container, we also have to specify links to network ECS containers.